zdravkov/kendo-docs/getting-started/web/toolbar/overview.md

 #### Toggle Button groups

-Only a single button of a given group can be selected at a time.
-That feature is useful when the developer wants to create a group of mutually exclusive toggle buttons.
+Only a one Button from a group may be selected at a time.
+This is useful if you want to create a group of mutually exclusive Toggle Buttons.

-##### Example - define a mutually exclusive toggle buttons
+##### Example - define a group of mutually exclusive Toggle Buttons

     <div id="toolbar" style="min-width: 240px;"></div>